Skip to main content

 Custom data

-- To generate targeting segments based on visitor data, including creating advanced segments for experiments and personalizations.
+1. To generate targeting segments based on visitor data, including creating advanced segments for experiments and personalizations.

-Examples of custom data can include a wide range of information, such as age, previous purchases, current cart amount, and favorite category.
-Typically, custom data is closely tied to the specificities of a given business.
-For example, if you operate a marketplace website, you may want to create custom data that indicates whether a particular visitor is primarily a "buyer" or a "seller".
+Examples of custom data include age, previous purchases, current cart amount, and favorite category.
+Typically, custom data is closely tied to the specificities of a business.
+For example, if you operate a marketplace website, you can create custom data that indicates whether a visitor is primarily a "buyer" or a "seller."
+2. To provide advanced analysis reports by breaking down results according to custom data, as well as filtering experiment and personalization reports using any stored data value.

-It can be of the following types: single, list, or counted list with a string, boolean, or number format and the scope of page, visit, or visitor.
+Custom data can be of the following types: single, list, or counted list with a string, boolean, or number format and the scope of page, visit, or visitor.

 This article serves as a general guide for learning more about custom data and how to use it effectively.
 If you're interested in creating custom data within the Kameleoon platform, you can refer to the following user guide.